code-423n4/2024-03-saltyio-mitigation/README.md

 - [M-31: changeWallets() can be confirmed immediately after proposalWallets() by manipulating activeTimelock beforehand](https://github.com/code-423n4/2024-01-salty-findings/issues/49)

-[ ⭐️ SPONSORS ADD INFO HERE ]

 ## Overview of changes

 Please provide context about the mitigations that were applied if applicable and identify any areas of specific concern.

 ## Mitigations to be reviewed

-### Branch
-[ ⭐️ SPONSORS ADD A LINK TO THE BRANCH IN YOUR REPO CONTAINING ALL PRS ]

-### Individual PRs
-[ ⭐️ SPONSORS ADD ALL RELEVANT PRs TO THE TABLE BELOW:]

-Wherever possible, mitigations should be provided in separate pull requests, one per issue.
-If that is not possible (e.g. because several audit findings stem from the same core problem), then please link the PR to all relevant issues in your findings repo.

 | URL | Mitigation of | Purpose |
 | ----------- | ------------- | ----------- |
 | https://github.com/othernet-global/salty-io/commit/5766592880737a5e682bb694a3a79e12926d48a5 | H-01 | ManagedWallet has been removed.
 VestingWallet now just vests directly to teamWallet. |